Lemonade (album): Recording and production

 Lemonade was recorded between June 2014 and July 2015 across 11 studios in the United States.
-Beyoncé had the idea to write each song corresponding to the eleven chapters that can be seen in the Lemonade film, and posted moodboards around the studio representing each chapter to provide direction to her collaborators.
+Beyoncé had the idea to write each song corresponding to a specific emotion that would form the chapters of the album and film, and posted mood boards around the studio representing each chapter to provide direction to her collaborators.
 Beyoncé and her collaborators also played music in the studio to inspire each other.
 The album was written in stages, with Beyoncé retreating to her home to work on the recordings with recording and mixing engineer Stuart White, as well as to take care of her daughter.
 The process began at the Record Plant in Los Angeles, which the team used for a month.
 They then took a break, and later went to Paris for 45 days.
 The team stayed in a hotel and set up two studios in two different hotel rooms, one for Beyoncé and one for Jay-Z. Jay-Z recounted how he and Beyoncé recorded music both separately and together, describing it as "using our art almost like a therapy session" after his infidelity.
 The music that Beyoncé recorded separately was what became Lemonade and was released first.